 We dipped a sponge in some dishwashing liquid and scrubbed the tap.
 Then, washed it in plain water and wiped it with a dry cloth.

 Results: Though we tried this method, we felt that it did not make much sense.
 Hard water deposits hardly budge with surfactants.
 Soap may remove dirt.
 But, not so much for hard water stains.
-So let us please help save your time.
+So let us please help save you time.
 This simply doesn’t work.
-In fact, the soap scum make it appear worse!
+In fact, the soap scum makes it appear worse!

 Method 5: Using Harpic